ButterCMS/hugo-starter-buttercms/README.md

 $ go run github.com/ButterCMS/hugo-starter-buttercms/prebuild
 ```

+*Because Hugo is a static site generator, you'll need to run this command for if you make changes to your Butter content and want to pull it into your app.
+For this reason, we recommend tapping into our webhook architecture, which will allow you to set up your deployed project to automatically show draft changes.*

 ### 5) Run Hugo Local Development Server

 To view the app in the browser, you'll need to run the local development server: